Research

 Localization microscopy is used to recover information from the image shape that is formed on the detector.
 Most commonly, this is used to extract a precise x-y position that is obscured by the finite numerical aperture of the imaging system.
 The potential goes far beyond!
 For example, it can also be used to extract information like z position, emitter color, orientation, and more.

-"RASP: Optimal single fluorescent puncta detection in complex cellular backgrounds," Fu et al. BiorXiv, (2023).
+"RASP: Optimal single fluorescent puncta detection in complex cellular backgrounds," Fu et al. J. Phys Chem A (2024).

 Particle tracking